EMalley/responsive-portfolio/README.md

 # responsive-portfolio

-The same portfolio from the "Basic Portfolio" repository, but built using Bootstrap and made mobile resposive using Media Queries
+The same portfolio from the "Basic Portfolio" repository, but built for mobile first responsiveness using Media Queries